Evan Walker Bridge: Design and construction

+Evan Walker Bridge looking south-west with the 'Ponyfish Island' bar visible underneath.

-A design competition for a pedestrian bridge, which would link Flinders Street Station and Flinders Walk with Southbank Promenade, was held in February/March of 1986.
+In February–March 1986, a design competition was held for a pedestrian bridge to link Flinders Street station and Flinders Walk with Southbank Promenade.
 Selected architects included local and international firms.
-The winning entry features a steel tied-arch form, designed by architects Cocks, Carmicheal & Whitford.
-The project team consisted of Robert Troup, Peter Carmichael and John Wardle working in association with the Public Works Department and the Ministry for Planning and Environment.
+The winning entry featured a steel tied-arch form, designed by Cocks, Carmicheal & Whitford.
+The project team consisted of Robert Troup, Peter Carmichael and John Wardle working in association with the Public Works Department and the Victorian Ministry for Planning and Environment.
 The civil and structural engineers were Irwin Johnston & Partners.
 Costain was the builder.

-See artist's impression.
+In an 1987 industry journal, the firm discussed their design:

-The firm discusses their design:"The significance of the river in the ordering of the southern city edge of the CBD and the intention to implement major river edge works of an urban character in this section of the river were seen to be the major design determinates.
+"The significance of the river in the ordering of the southern city edge of the CBD and the intention to implement major river edge works of an urban character in this section of the river were seen to be the major design determinates.

 The inherent differences between a bridge specifically designed for pedestrians and one that is primarily a vehicular bridge was explored, as was the presence of the existing bridges and their contribution to the river environment in this precinct.

 The bridge design, as well as fulfilling its primary role as a means for people to cross the river, allows a further opportunity for it to become a passive recreational resource, a place on the river.

 The configuration is of two jetties orthogonal to the river banks linked by a diagonal central span supported by an arch that is itself diagonal to the span.
 This is deliberate, accentuating the considerable lateral distance the bridge must accommodate to reach its respective landing points.

 From the Southbank, direct views across the river are denied by a bluestone wall, rising sheer from the island below.
 The island is seen as a fragment of the nearby bank, complete with a tree notionally displaced from the Southbank landscaping.

 Leaving the northwalk, the views are virtually unrestricted with the end of this section given over to a covered seating area isolated from the main foot traffic.
 A pylon loosely modelled on a rowing shell, a familiar form on this part of the river, supports this northern jetty and forms the springing point of the arch over the central span.

 The arch, a traditional bridge form, supports the raking walkway at the midpoint on a steel triangle, a simple form that modestly attempts to establish a presence against a busy urban skyline.

 At night two elements, the arch and the tree will be strongly illuminated and the rest of the bridge kept in relative darkness.
 The intention is that the seemingly inadequate dimension of the arch and the displaced tree reflected in the dark waters of the river will give the bridge a somewhat surreal quality."